 This week has seen a lot of new things across social networks.
-From Facebook Audience Network, to its anonymous login and Foursquare’s new app, Swarm, social players are leaving no stones unturned.
+From Facebook Audience Network to its anonymous login and Foursquare’s new app, Swarm, social players are leaving no stone unturned.
 Here is your week on the web in a wrap.

 Until this change, interaction with Vine videos has been on phones.
 Vine has now introduced a new version of Vine which includes features that help you find and discover Vine videos on the web.
 The Explore page which is the first thing you see has Channels, Popular Now, Trending Tags and Playlists similar to the mobile app.
 You do not have to log in to explore.